 Once you set out on your hunt, keep a close watch on your surroundings, as turkeys often leave subtle clues amongst the towering pines or sturdy hardwoods.

 When settled in your blind or next to a sturdy tree, relax and get comfortable.
 If you are on a morning hunt, chances are it is still dark.
 Watching the world come alive as day breaks is one of the best parts of hunting.
-After the flydown, call to those birds that may be within hearing range.
+After the fly down, call to those birds that may be within hearing range.
 Start soft and slow with your calls.
 When you get an answer, you are in business.
 There are many scenarios that play out even after you get that answer.
-For a wealth of stories from others who have conquered the wild turkey, check out our On the Hunt section of the website!

 After any hunt, you'll more than likely want to share the story and photos that recount the memories you have made in the field.
 If you have been fortunate to have found success, you'll also probably be eager to share the bounty of your harvest with friends and family.
 And, we have you covered on both.